kolysg/Classic-Arcade-Game/README.md

 ## **Classic Arcade Game - Be My Queen**
 ===============================
-Cross the loveline once you collect enough collectibles, then you get score and lives.
-Crossing the love line will give you the queen in the board (functionality yet to be added).
+Cross the top water-line to get points, collect gems and collectibles to get additional score and lives.
+Enough score and life will turn the water-line into love-line which will give you the queen in the game canvas (functionality yet to be added).
 For now, collect as many points and lives as possible.
-Be aware, don't loose any life or you will loose and game will restart.
+Be aware, don't collide with the bugs or you will loose life and the game will restart.

 ### Game Instructions
 ---